smart-on-fhir/health-cards-dev-tools/README.md

                  node . --path QR.png --type qr

-Multiple `path` options can be provided for QR artefacts (`qrnumeric` and `qr` types) split in multiple files , one for each chunk.
+Multiple `path` options can be provided for QR artifacts (`qrnumeric` and `qr` types) split in multiple files , one for each chunk.
 For example, to validate a numeric QR code split in three chunks `QR1.txt`, `QR2.txt`, `QR3.txt`, call:

                  node . --path QR1.txt --path QR2.txt --path QR3.txt --type qrnumeric